L4COUR/L4COUR_Max-Patchers/README.md

 # Max4Live-Jitter-Visualizer-patch
-In this project my goal was to do a live performance without the use of presets from Ableton’s core lib

-rary or any sort of VST’s.
-Instead i wanted to see, what I could achieve with the technics and methods I have learned from Engelsholm Højskole regarding: composing, sound-design and mixing.
-Another element i research, during this project, was how to program a Max patch, more specifically jitter elements, with OpenGL, as a visual representation of sound.
-The live perfo

-rmance would what as a result of the visual programming give the audience a 1:1 experience, between my interaktion with the MIDI-controllers in relation to sound and visuals.
+This project was a part of my semester at Engelsholm's electronic music course, which i attended in the fall 2016.
+The idea was to do a live performance without the use of presets from Ableton’s core library or any other form of plugin VST’s.
+Instead I wanted use the technics and methods I had learned in relation to: composing, sound-design and mixing.
+Another element I researched during the project, was how to program a Max patch, containing jitter elements with OpenGL, which would be used as a visual representation of the live sound.
+The live performance along with the visual programming, would in turn give the audience a 1:1 experience between the interaktion between the performer, MIDI-controllers and the sound conjoured from these interactions would then be represented with the jitter audio-visuals patch.

+**Vision:**
-Vision: “A live performance with the Push controller, of a minimalistic character, and visuals that reacts accordingly to live sound, in a black and white format.
-Live

-Performance composed in Ableton live, and audio-visuals programmed in Max for live via jitter and OpenGL.
+A live performance with the Push controller, of a minimalistic character, and visuals that reacts accordingly to live sound, in a black and white format.
+Live Performance composed in Ableton live, and audio-visuals programmed in Max for live via jitter and OpenGL.

 ![alt text](https://github.com/L4COUR/La-Cour_Max4Live-Jitter-Visualizer-patch/blob/master/Max4Live-Jitter-visualizer-patch.jpg "Tech-writer")